How does a will kit work?

 an eligible person is likely to make a claim against your estate.

 A will kit is a cheap way of preparing a will.
-However, you need to ask yourself the question - is it worth taking the risk when you can have a will prepared by a lawyer for a reasonable cost.
-Give us a call on 04211 45637 to find out how we can help you.
+However, you need to ask yourself - is it worth taking the risk when you can have a will prepared by a lawyer for a reasonable cost?
+You can call us on 04211 45637 to find out how we can help you.